etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ### A note on CSS

 The main point of this tutorial is learning Gatsby, Typescript and React -- not so much learning CSS.
-For that reason, I'm not going in depth on the rules used in the code snippets below.
+We will talk about one CSS rule in particular later in the tutorial, but other than that, I won't show any of the CSS for the code snippets below.
 Choose one of the following options to add CSS to your project:

 1. Define your own styles in a `resume.css` file (in the same directory as the `resume.tsx` file) and define your own styles for each component as you go along.
 2. Use the `resume.scss` and base styles from the demo site.
 To do this, [enable scss on the site](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) (read: just install the plugin) and then copy the relevant files from the demo site into your project ([here](https://github.com/e-nichols/gatsby-typescript-resume/blob/master/src/pages/resume.scss) and [here](https://github.com/e-nichols/gatsby-typescript-resume/tree/master/src/styles)).